TJ-develops/CivicProject/design.md

 # Design Document
 ## Public Information Portal with Voice-First AI Assistant

+NOTE: This document represents a preliminary version of the project specifications.
+The requirements and design are subject to change as the idea is further refined, validated, and developed.

 **Project Name:** Civic Information Portal (Working Title)
 **Submission Date:** February 2026
 **Document Purpose:** Visual design, user experience, and system overview for idea submission